kazhuravlev/toolset/README.md

 ### Run a Tool

 Execute any installed tool with its corresponding arguments.
-For example, to run golangci-lint:
+For example, to run `golangci-lint`:

 ```shell
 toolset run golangci-lint run --fix ./...